MCAT Official Prep (AAMC)

 • Chiral chromatography can also be used to separate racemic mixtures.
 A chiral stationary phase is used to react with one of the enantiomers to separate the racemic mixture in the stationary phase.

-racemic mixture: has equal amounts of left- and right-handed enantiomers of a chiral molecule.
+Racemic mixture: has equal amounts of left- and right-handed enantiomers of a chiral molecule.
 Also called a racemate

-enantiomer: each of a pair of chiral molecules that are mirror images of each other, but not superimposable
+Enantiomer: each of a pair of chiral molecules that are mirror images of each other, but not superimposable

-plane-polarized light: light whose electric field oscillates in just one plane
+Plane-polarized light: light whose electric field oscillates in just one plane

-diastereomers: stereoisomers that are not mirror images of one another and are non-superimposable on one another
+Siastereomers: stereoisomers that are not mirror images of one another and are non-superimposable on one another

-optically Inactive: a compound incapable of optical rotation
+Optically Inactive: a compound incapable of optical rotation

-resolution: a process for the separation of racemic compounds into their enantiomers
+Resolution: a process for the separation of racemic compounds into their enantiomers

-chiral: asymmetric in such a way that the structure and its mirror image are not superimposable
+Chiral: asymmetric in such a way that the structure and its mirror image are not superimposable

-hydrolysis: breaking of a bond using water
+Hydrolysis: breaking of a bond using water